mgajda/purescript-screeps/README.md

 # purescript-screeps-classy

-PureScript bindings for the [Screeps API](http://support.screeps.com/hc/en-us/articles/203084991-API-Reference).
+PureScript bindings for the [Screeps API](https://docs.screeps.com/api/).

-This package is type-class-guided approach, which is derived, but now very different from [purescript-screeps]() approach.
+This package is typeclass guided approach, which diverged from the original [purescript-screeps](https://github.com/hoodunit/purescript-screeps) too far to be considered the same package or fork.

 ## Installation